iRLords/ESP-Telegram-Bot/README.md

 # 🤖 ESP Controller with Telegram Bot (MicroPython)

-- 🔥 With this code you can control yoyr electronic things
+- 🔥 With this code you can control your electronic things
 - ⚡️ **[click here for connect to author](https://t.me/Soltan_Python)**

 # ⚙ config